 This Autumn, you can see the eagerly anticipated The Village - a brand new adaptation of Lope de Vega’s Spanish play, Fuenteovejuna, by playwright April De Angelis - at Theatre Royal Stratford East.
 Read More >

-This Autumn, you can see the eagerly anticipated The Village – a brand new adaptation of Lope de Vega’s Spanish play, Fuenteovejuna, by playwright April De Angelis – at Theatre Royal Stratford East.
+The eagerly anticipated The Village – a brand new adaptation of Lope de Vega’s Spanish play, Fuenteovejuna, by playwright April De Angelis – plays at Theatre Royal Stratford East.

 The Village transports the classic tale to contemporary India.
 It’s a powerful story of community and solidarity, and the lengths a person will go to protect themselves from tyranny.

 In Jyoti’s village, life is simple.
 People work and sing while living off the land.
 And finding a partner is far from her mind.
 She’d much prefer a delicious meal.
 Things are happy until the Inspector and his men come back to town.
 But when the tyrannical Inspector has his eye on Jyoti and he commits unspeakable acts against the village, everyone is pushed to breaking point.
 Will Jyoti dare turn him down despite what it may mean for her village?